What is Video Feedback Synthesis and How do I get started?

 There is a certain generation of both analog and digital cameras that embraced digital controls so heavily that they are very cumbersome to work with on the fly even though they may work great for just dialing something in and holding it.
 Also fun to note is that often times these same kinds of digital control cameras have built in effects like solarize or invert which can be quite handy.

+USB cameras can be quite inexpensive and useful if your signal chain involves computers in anyway.
+The only thing to double check on these is driver compatibility, most brands will work with any operating system but some may not have functional drivers for linux.
 Try not to get too bogged down in gear details!
 The important things are just to make sure that you can get power and signals out into your system!
 If you have the right motivation and approach you can find something fun with any kind of set up whether it’s a 3 tube hitachi broadcast camera or usb camera you found at a pawn shop for change.

 For monitors you will find that general consumer quality CRTs and LCDs will work quite well.
 Broadcast CRT monitors can offer finer tune analog control of the video attributes as well as pass thru signals which can be useful for working with long signal chains.
 Some LCD screens will offer the ability to upscale SD video inputs.
 It is also nice to have a variety of sizes available as there are flavors of feedback that are easier to get on larger screens that can be more difficult to get on tiny screens and verse vica.